-Royal River Baptist Church is a new church in the Yarmouth area, which preaches the timeless truth of the Bible.
+Royal River Baptist Church is a growing church in the Yarmouth area, which preaches the timeless truth of the Bible.
 We believe God loves you and has a purpose for your life.
 It is our desire to help you recognize and enjoy the special relationship God seeks to have with you.

 You may be hurting, confused, frustrated with life, tired of empty religion, empty promises, and empty relationships.
 Perhaps you feel that life is meaningless, hopeless and not worth living.
 Or, maybe you’re just looking for somewhere that you can learn more about God, meet some likeminded friends, and be involved in serving the Savior.
 Regardless of your circumstances and needs, you’re why God has called us here.
 Our great desire is to provide you with real hope and real solutions to life’s most important questions and challenges.